Grammy Award for Song of the Year: Achievements

 Thirty-two of the winning songs have also won the award for Record of the Year.
+27 of the winning songs were written by solo songwriters.
+9 of the winning songs also won the Academy Award for Best Original Song.

 Process

 From 1995 to 2018, members of the National Academy of Recording Arts and Sciences nominated their choices for song of the year.
 A list of the top twenty records was given to the Nominations Review Committee, a specially selected group of anonymous members, who then selected the top five records to gain a nomination in the category in a special ballot.
 The rest of the members then vote a winner from the five nominees.
 In 2018, it was announced the number of nominated tracks would be increased to eight.
 In 2021, it was announced that the Nomination Review Committees would be disbanded, and the final nominees for song of the year would be decided by votes from members.
 Starting in 2022, the number of nominees in the category increased to 10.
+However, the decision to expand the number of nominees in this category was made 24 hours before the nominees were announced after an early version of the nominations list had already been circulated.
+This allowed "Kiss Me More" by Doja Cat featuring SZA and "Right on Time" by Brandi Carlile to be nominated as they were the songs that received the most votes besides the other eight nominees.
+As of the 2024 ceremony, the number of nominees has been reduced back to eight.